Chemring, Carlyle get more time to agree on deal

 A person familiar with the matter said the profit warning had delayed the process as Carlyle considered the new numbers but he added that it would be pointless extending the deadline if the companies didn't think a deal could be reached.

-Along with its peers, Chemring faces lower defence spending in the United States and Europe as governments struggle to rein in budget deficits.
+Along with its peers, Chemring faces lower defense spending in the United States and Europe as governments struggle to rein in budget deficits.

-Defence industry deals can be fraught, as shown by the collapsed talks between industry giants BAE Systems Plc and Airbus parent company EADS this week.
+Defense industry deals can be fraught, as shown by the collapsed talks between industry giants BAE Systems Plc (BAES.L) and Airbus parent company EADS EAD.PA this week.

 But an analyst said the same level of complication was not evident in the proposed sale of Chemring.